10 Reasons To Visit Porto, Portugal

 Aside from these popular places, every street in Porto is decorated with either colorful tiles, unique street art, or photogenic buildings.

-So spend an afternoon wandering aimlessly and you are sure to find hidden beauty.
+Spend an afternoon wandering aimlessly and you are sure to find hidden beauty!

-Another one of the best reasons to visit Porto is all the parks and gardens.
+Another one of my favorite reasons to visit Porto is all the parks and gardens.

 Porto’s Jardim da Cordoaria and Jardim do Infante Dom Henrique are two small, centrally located gardens perfect for reading or having a picnic.